aspose-total/Aspose.Total-Products/total/en/android-java/conversion/doc-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOC to JSON Format in Android via Java" h2="Design Android applications to export DOC to JSON without using Microsoft<sup>&reg;</sup> Word or Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many applications.
+For example, converting a DOC file to JSON format can be useful for Android applications that need to store and manipulate data in a structured format.
+JSON is a popular data interchange format that is easy to read and write, and is supported by many programming languages.

-You can convert DOC to JSON format in your Android Applications via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-By using document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/), you can export DOC to HTML.
-After that, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to JSON.
+<h2>How Aspose.Total Helps for DOC to JSON Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of document manipulation and conversion APIs that can be used to convert DOC to JSON format.
+It includes the Aspose.Words for Android via Java API, which can be used to export DOC files to HTML.
+The Aspose.Cells for Android via Java API can then be used to convert the HTML to JSON.
+This makes it easy to convert DOC files to JSON format in Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}